 This would be convenient especially as projects grow and it makes it difficult to find files attached to Resolved Issues or buried wiki pages.

-#3 Updated by Michael Koch over 8 years ago
+Updated by Michael Koch almost 14 years ago

 yeah, exactly!
 I know our teams could really use this feature as we're continually having difficulty finding files.

 as a non-programmer who cant actually implement this, I dont want to be pushy on getting this implemented, but is this something that could be put into 1.0?